NVIDIA/JAX-Toolbox/docs/nsys-jax.md

   be executed on the merged output; results will be printed to the terminal and output data files will be embedded in the output archive (*e.g.* execution somewhere inside the compute cluster that has access to all processes' outputs)
-- Manual execution; the output files of both `nsys-jax` and `nsys-jax-combine` include an installation script that sets up a local Python virtual environment including the `jax_nsys` library, Jupyter Lab, and an example notebook for Jupyter-based exploration of profile data (*e.g.* run this on your laptop and explore your profile data in a Jupyter notebook)
+- Manual execution; the output files of both `nsys-jax` and `nsys-jax-combine` include an installation script that sets up a local Python virtual environment including the `nsys_jax` library, Jupyter Lab, and an example notebook for Jupyter-based exploration of profile data (*e.g.* run this on your laptop and explore your profile data in a Jupyter notebook)